Tracye Fortin

 Educare Central Maine Education Manager

 Katlyn Butler is a KVCAP Child & Family Services Early Childhood Coordinator at the North Elementary and Canaan Preschool locations.
 She started her career with KVCAP in 2010 at Educare Central Maine as a full-time, full year assistant teacher.
 She then moved into a supervising lead teacher role at Educare and completed her bachelor’s degree from University of Maine at Farmington.
-In February of 2020, Katlyn moved into her current role at North Elementary Preschool as part of the Educare Beyond-the-Walls approach with KVCAP.
+In February of 2020, Katlyn moved into an Early Childhood Coordinator role at North Elementary Preschool as part of the Educare Beyond-the-Walls approach with KVCAP.
+Currently, she is the Early Childhood Coordinator for all KVCAP programs within MSAD #54, including the Hight Family Early Learning Center in the new Margaret Chase Smith Community School in Skowhegan.

 KVCAP C&FS Program Director, Early Childhood

 Nicole Chaplin has been in the field of Early Childhood Education for more than 20 years.
-Currently, Nicole works with KVCAP Child & Family Services in collaboration with Somerset County public schools to coordinate and provide preschool programming to more than 200 children and an Early Head Start program for 16 children.
+Currently, Nicole works with KVCAP Child & Family Services in collaboration with Somerset County public schools to coordinate and provide preschool programming to more than 200 children and an Early Head Start program for 32 children.
 Her work includes advocacy for early childhood programming, Educare Beyond-the-Walls efforts, community education and participation on several committees that are working to enhance services to children and families.
-Her collaboration with MSAD 54 currently also encompasses planning for and designing the first school in Maine that will house children from birth through fifth grade under one roof (opening in the Fall of 2025).
+Her collaboration with MSAD 54 also encompassed planning for and designing the first school in Maine that will house children from birth through fifth grade under one roof.
+The Hight Family Early Learning Center, housed in the new Margaret Chase Community School in Skowhegan, opened in August 2025.
 Nicole holds a bachelor’s degree in Early Childhood Education, a master’s degree in 21st Century Leadership and an Infant/Toddler certificate from the Erikson Institute.
 She is also a graduate of the UCLA Head Start Management Fellowship program and has experience in training related to Adverse Childhood Experiences.
 Nicole is dedicated and passionate about her work and involvement in Somerset communities to enhance the foundation of learning for children and their families.

 KVCAP C&FS Early Childhood Education Supervisor